SergioMadrid522/SergioMadrid522/README.md

 ## 🚀 Featured Projects:

 - [**WeConnect**](https://github.com/SergioMadrid522/weconnect)
     In this project, I built a real-time chat application that allows users to interact with each other instantly.
 I implemented WebSocket communication to enable instant messaging with NodeJS, which was crucial for a seamless user experience.
 I also designed a responsive user interface that works well on both mobile and desktop devices.
-To ensure everything was functioning correctly, I tested the API made with Express using Postman and participated in the database design and data modeling to create a solid foundation for the application
+To ensure everything was functioning correctly, I tested the APIs made with Express using Postman and participated in the database design and data modeling to create a solid foundation for the application.

 - [**Fabian Gallery**](https://github.com/SergioMadrid522/fabian-gallery)
     In this project, I built a blog that allows users to see some of pictures I have taken.
 It's built using React, TypeScript, and SaSS, Also designed a responsive user interface that works well on both mobile and desktop devices.